mumer271992/delivery-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Clone this repo and use following commands

 ## Available Scripts

 In the project directory, you can run:

+### `yarn install`

+This will install all dependencies then run the following

 ### `yarn start`